evantravers/MoveWindows.spoon/README.md

 Hyper:bind({}, 'm', function() MoveWindows:toggle() end)
 ```

-## Isolation Mode
+## Highlight

-Optionally, if you set `hs.window.highlight.ui.overlay=true` anywhere,
+MoveWindows also uses `hs.window.highlight` if you have it setup.
+To see the
-MoveWindows will use this to highlight the window you are about to move.
+window you are about to move highlighted, just set
+`hs.window.highlight.ui.overlay=true`.